djmisha/Auto-Update-WordPress/README.md

-# WordPress Auto Update Plugin
+# The Auto Update WordPress Plugin

 ## How does it work?